open-quantum-safe/liboqs/README.md

 	and build:

-		autoreconf -i
-		./configure
-		make clean
-		make -j
+		mkdir build && cd build
+		cmake -GNinja ..
+		ninja

-	Various options can be passed to configure to disable algorithms, use different implementations, specify which OpenSSL library to use, or cross-compile.
-See `./configure --help` for details.
+	Various options can be passed to configure to disable algorithms, use different implementations, specify whether to use OpenSSL, etc..
+Run `cmake -LAH ..` in the `build` directory` for a list of all the options.

-	(If on macOS you encounter an error like `Can't exec "libtoolize": No such file or directory at ...`, try running with `LIBTOOLIZE=glibtoolize autoreconf -i`.)

 3. The main build result is `liboqs.a`, a static library.
-(This may be placed in the `.libs` directory.)
 There are also a variety of programs built under the `tests` directory:

 	- `test_kem`: Simple test harness for key encapsulation mechanisms
 	- `test_sig`: Simple test harness for key signature schemes